Los Angeles Unified School District Visa Sponsorship Jobs USA

 BENEFITS

-Insurance: District paid premiums for your choice of several medical, dental, and vision for you and your dependents; and life insurance plans.
+Insurance: Paid premiums for your choice of several medical, dental, vision, and life insurance plans.

 Retirement: Membership in the California Public Employee Retirement System (CalPERS).